edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-08-05-virtual-instructor-led-training.md

 Think jumping on a Zoom call to teach and learn about a specific topic with a selected group of employees and instructor.
 Classes can be a small team, or they can be large enough to encompass full departments.

-{% asset 'blog/2020-08-05-virtual-instructor-led-training01.jpg'
-   alt='Remote work has increased 140% in 15 years'
+{% picture blog blog/2020-08-05-virtual-instructor-led-training01.jpg --alt Remote work has increased 140% in 15 years %}
-   magick:resize='670' %}

 ## What are the benefits of virtual instructor-led training?

 The benefits of virtual instructor-led training are real.
-It's a great way to meet the need to train a [remote workforce](/blogs/managing-remote-teams/) whether that's on updated systems or new regulations, or as part of your company's ongoing development efforts.
+It's a great way to meet the need to train a [remote workforce](/blog/managing-remote-teams/) whether that's on updated systems or new regulations, or as part of your company's ongoing development efforts.

 Virtual instructor-led training is: